asalik13/Content-Addressable-Parallel-Processors/README.md

-# Content-Addressable-Memory
+# Content-Addressable-Parallel-Processors
-This is an implementation of a simple CAM as found in Caxton C Founder's Book 'Content Addressable Memory'.
+This is an implementation of a simple CAPP as found in Caxton C Founder's Book 'Content Addressable Memory'.

 You can find all the different modules that work with each other in their specific files.

-- *cam.v* contains the main module.
-It uses all the modules below and is at top level. (for now)
+- *CAPP.v* contains the main module.
+It uses all the modules below and is at top level.

 - *compare.v* contains 3 inputs, wires from 2 registers, comparand and mask, and the wire that controls the search function.
 This module outputs 64 mismatch lines, 2 for each bit.